MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-UMPrompt.md

 ```

 ### -Confirm
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Confirm switch specifies whether to show or hide the confirmation prompt.
-How this switch affects the cmdlet depends on if the cmdlet requires confirmation before proceeding.

-- Destructive cmdlets (for example, Remove-* cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
-For these cmdlets, you can skip the confirmation prompt by using this exact syntax: -Confirm:$false.

-- Most other cmdlets (for example, New-* and Set-* cmdlets) don't have a built-in pause.
-For these cmdlets, specifying the Confirm switch without a value introduces a pause that forces you acknowledge the command before proceeding.

-!!!
-Exchange Server 2016, Exchange Online

 The Confirm switch specifies whether to show or hide the confirmation prompt.
 How this switch affects the cmdlet depends on if the cmdlet requires confirmation before proceeding.

 - Destructive cmdlets (for example, Remove-\* cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
 For these cmdlets, you can skip the confirmation prompt by using this exact syntax: -Confirm:$false.

 - Most other cmdlets (for example, New-\* and Set-\* cmdlets) don't have a built-in pause.
 For these cmdlets, specifying the Confirm switch without a value introduces a pause that forces you acknowledge the command before proceeding.

 ```yaml
 Type: SwitchParameter